WarrenDavies/jenbot/README.md

 * **temperature**, **top_p**, **top_k**: Higher values mean more creative, more varied, and less predictable responses.
 Go too high, however, and Jenbot will devolve into madness.

 #### **Bots**
-**bots**: Create your own bots with their own system prompts here.
-Jenbot is the default.
-I've added another one you can try if you dare.
+* **bots**: Create your own bots with their own system prompts here.
-**bot**: Choose which bot from the bots dictionary you want to use.
-If you want a friendlier experience, change this to `jenbot` or make your own bot.
+* **bot**: Choose which bot from the bots dictionary you want to use.
+Change this to `roastbot` if you want a more abrasive experience.

 ## Running locally (or in Codespaces)